missionpinball/mpf-docs/game_logic/logic_blocks/accruals.rst

 In the example above, there are two logic blocks.
 The first one just has five steps that need to complete (in any order since we're dealing with accrual logic blocks), and each step only has one event that will mark is as complete.
-So basically any of those five events 1-5 can be posted in any order, adn then *logic_block_1_done* will be posted.
+So basically any of those five events 1-5 can be posted in any order, and then *logic_block_1_done* will be posted.

 In the second example, if event 1, 2, or 3 is posted, that will count for step 1, and then